MaastrichtU-IDS/d2s-docs/docs/services-interfaces.md

 ---

-## Jupyter notebooks
+## Jupyter Notebooks

-Deploy a Jupyter notebook over your RDF knowledge graph to  easily start querying it through the HTTP OpenAPI or SPARQL endpoint  using Python or R.
+Deploy [JupyterLab](https://github.com/amalic/Jupyterlab) to use Notebooks to build or consume your RDF Knowledge Graph.
+Query your knowledge graph through its SPARQL endpoint, or the [HTTP OpenAPI](/docs/services-interfaces#d2s-api) using Python, or R.

-The proposed deployment comes with example queries to start with, and various libraries for data science and RDF pre-installed.
+The proposed deployment comes with example queries to perform data processing using tools such as [Dipper](https://github.com/monarch-initiative/dipper), [BioThings](https://docs.biothings.io/en/latest/), or various RDF and Data Science libraries.
+Example are also provided to start querying data from the produced RDF Knowledge Graph.
+See the [GitHub repository](https://github.com/vemonet/translator-sparql-notebook).

 ```shell
 d2s start notebook